r-hub/blog/content/post/2019-04-11-r-pkg-devel.md

 Here’s how we would extract the subjects of the threads whose most probably topic is Topic 4.
-It is not a very good method since Topic 4 could be the most probable topic for the document without being that much more probably than other topics, but that’s a start.
+It is not a very good method since Topic 4 could be the most probable topic for the document without being that much more probable than other topics, but that’s a start.

 ``` r
 td_gamma %>%